evykassirer/notes/cs341/341notes.md

 ###Non-dominated points problem

-- Given two points (x1, y1), (x2, y2) in the Euclidean plane, we say that (x1, y1) dominates (x2, y2) if x1
+- Given two points (x1, y1), (x2, y2) in the Euclidean plane, we say that (x1, y1) dominates (x2, y2) if x1 > x2 and y1 > y2
 - Problem Instance: a set of n points in a plane
 - Problem Question: find all non dominated points in the set (all the points that are not dominated by any other point)
 - this has a trivial theta(n^2) algorithm to solve it, based on comparing all pairs of points in S. Can we do better? (of course we can)
-- thing of this visually - the non dominated points will form a staircase -- (think of a staircase from top left to bottom right, each point is the edge of a stair) -- all non dominated points are lower or left of the points of the staircase, so they're under the staircase
+- think of this visually - the non dominated points will form a staircase -- (think of a staircase from top left to bottom right, each point is the edge of a stair) -- all dominated points are lower or left of the points of the staircase, so they're under the staircase

 Using divide and conquer: